jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-notes.markdown

 ### Central limit theorem

 The central limit theorem states that if we keep randomly sampling data from a distribution and compute its mean, the computed means will follow a normal distribution even the original data does not follow the normal distribution.

+### Future challenges

+Possible challenges in future research

+* Learn with less data.
+* Better use of un-labeled data.
+* Learn from related task
+* Generate new data.
+* Determine how likely for a datapoint.
+* Handle missing values.